Tech-at-DU/Launch-Page-Tutorial/zzP00-Getting-Started/content.md

----
-title: "Get started with writing tutorials!"
+# Get started with writing tutorials!
-slug: getting-started
----

 **The above title becomes the tutorials first header**, so an introduction to the tutorial page should be given here **before** any more headers are created.